Moe anthropomorphism: Others

 As with national personifications, moe versions of various countries are present.
 For example, Japan is Nihon-chan, Afghanistan is Afuganisu-tan—both have their own webcomics in Japan.
-Beyond these, however, are the countries of Hidekaz Himaruya's Hetalia: Axis Powers, a manga depicting the countries involved in World War I and World War II using mostly men with only a few women mixed in.
+Beyond these, however, are the countries of Hidekaz Himaruya's Hetalia: Axis Powers, a manga depicting the countries involved in World War I and World War II using mostly men with a few women mixed in.
 Toshio Miyake argues that Hetalia's appeal lies in its combination of comedy and male personification of nations, with implicit homoerotic themes.